-Stephen Hanson, Professor of Government, Vice Provost for International Affairs and Director of the Wendy and Emery Reves Center for International Studies, is a specialist in international relations/post-Soviet Russian politics/political parties/post-imperial democracy.
+Stephen Hanson, Professor of Government and Vice Provost for Academic & International Affairs, is a specialist in international relations/post-Soviet Russian politics/political parties/post-imperial democracy.

 He received his Ph.D. from the University of California-Berkeley in 1991 and has previously served as Vice Provost for Global Affairs at the University of Washington.
 Hanson received his B.A. from Harvard University (1985) and his Ph.D. from the University of California, Berkeley (1991).

 He served from 2000-2008 as the director of the Ellison Center for Russian, East European, and Central Asian Studies at the Jackson School of International Studies, University of Washington.
 Hanson won the University of Washington’s Distinguished Teaching Award in 2004 and the university’s Outstanding Undergraduate Mentor Award in 2005.
 He has also taught as a visiting associate professor of government at Harvard University.
 He has been a visiting scholar at the Minda de Gunzburg Center for European Studies at Harvard, a visiting scholar at the department of politics and international relations at Oxford University, and a research scholar at the Kennan Institute at the Woodrow Wilson International Center for Scholars in Washington, D.C.
 From 2004-2008, he was the academic director of the Program on New Approaches to Russian Security (PONARS), based in Washington D.C.

 As Vice Provost for Research, Graduate and Professional Studies, Dennis M. Manos is responsible for all research at the university, and for the planning and execution of academic programs for all graduate and professional study.
 He directs William & Mary’s activities at the Applied Research Center and is the interim, founding director of the William & Mary Research Institute, through which he is directing the development of engineering research and academic programs.
 Much of his work represents key distinctions of William & Mary – emphasis on excellent classroom teaching that affords undergraduates prime research opportunities, side-by-side with interdisciplinary graduate programs that enable William & Mary to compete with large research universities.